-If you’re planning to cast your vote on Election Day, then let us help you get familiar with the City’s voting system.
+If you’re planning to vote in person on Election Day, then let us help you get familiar with the City’s voting system.

 New voting machines